 - The periodicity of the configured CSI-RS resources is 20ms or 40ms, and

 - The gap between two 5ms windows is half of the CSI-RS periodicity.

 - Numerology for intra-frequency CSI-RS and data of serving cell are the same.

-Editor’s note: two separate 5ms windows for intra-frequency measurement is supported at least for FR1, and FFS for FR2.

-Editor’s note: FFS whether the conditions for two separate 5ms windows apply also to the case when all CSI-RS resources on one intra-frequency layer are configured within one single windows.